Quadcopter Design and Performance Analysis Over Terrain

 5. Click OK .

-7. Clear the Line of Sight check box.
+2. Clear the Enable - Line of Sight check box.

 Generating a link budget report